Grassyloki/WinVDDB/README.md

 -   Check Windows PowerShell execution policy
 -   Verify AutoHotkey is installed correctly
 -   Ensure VirtualDesktopAccessor.dll is present and accessible
+-   Make sure the Powershell-TOML module is installed

 ## Limitations: